 Physiotherapy, Nursing and Registered Dietitian services for people who are looking for an approach to wellness that promotes good nutrition and physical activity habits for the sake of health and well-being.

-Respiratory Therapist and Physiotherapist provide assessment, treatment, monitoring and education for people with respiratory impairment including asthma, chronic obstructive pulmonary disease (COPD) and restrictive lung disease.
+Our Certified Respiratory Educator and Registered Nurse provide assessment, treatment, monitoring and education for those living with respiratory impairment, including asthma, chronic obstructive pulmonary disease (COPD), and restrictive lung disease.

 Occupational Therapist, Pharmacist, Dietitian, Physiotherapist, Physician, Geriatrician, Mental Health Clinician work together to assess and support seniors and care partners to live safely, confidently and fully as possible.
 Primary Care Memory Clinic is available for those with cognitive impairment or dementia.